chris3edwards3/reactapp-floodexplorer/README.md

 * VIIRS Composite: The composite products provide the best image after filtering out cloud cover.
 The maximum flood extent in the given time period is shown (5-days or 1-day).
 * Joint VIIRS/ABI: The ABI maps are more frequent but of a coarser resolution, and they only cover the Americas.
 This joint layer shows VIIRS wherever possible, but then fills in the gaps with ABI.
 * Joint VIIRS/AHI: The AHI is similar to ABI, but covering East Asia and Australasia.
-It is still experimental and has not been completely validated
+It is still experimental and has not been completely validated.

 #### Additional Layers
 * Gridded Population of the World